 Clemens G. Arvay is an Austrian biologist and author specializing in health ecology.
-He graduated in applied plant science (MSc) at the University of Natural Resources and Life Sciences in Vienna, as well as landscape ecology (BSc) at Graz University.
+He graduated in applied plant science (MSc) at the University of Natural Resources and Life Sciences in Vienna.
+Before that he had qualified in landscape ecology (BSc) at Graz University.
 His work is centered on the relation between biodiversity and health, whereby he focuses on the health-promoting influences of ecosystems in context with evidence-based preventive and complementary medicine.
 He is a member of the renowned Austrian Association of Scientists for the Environment (Forum Wissenschaft & Umwelt) in Vienna, where he is responsible for the special field of health ecology.

 Arvay advocates for an eco-psychosomatic view of life and health, in which the human organism is understood as extended beyond the surfaces of the skin and highly integrated into a functional circle with nature and other lifeforms.
 His aim is to establish the science of eco-psychosomatics as a widely accepted interdisciplinary field that integrates biology, medicine, psychology and social sciences.
 Arvay was born in 1980.

 "Clemens Arvay is one of the leaders of a new nature movement, that builds on traditional conservation and sustainability, but takes the next step into a holistic view of humans as part of a symbiotic relationship with nature.
 I deeply admire his work".

 -- Richard Louv, American journalist and author of Last Child in the Woods, The Nature Principle and Vitamin N

 "I am extremely impressed by Clemens G. Arvay´s clear depiction of the great connections in nature.
 He makes it possible for everyone to experience science."

 -- Thomas Haase, PhD, President of the University College of Agrarian and Environmental Pedagogy in Vienna